alistaircol/ac-website/content/articles/docker-nginx-httpd-php-mysql.md

 # Members Area

-Last piece of the puzzle and nothing much changes here.
+Last piece of the puzzle and there are not many changes here compared to the previous services.

 The service in `docker-compose.yml`: